 Functional tests can be useful in assessing many aspects of your health associated with having strong bones and also for monitoring the ongoing progress of bone building therapies.

-Pyrinks- D is a urinary assessment for bone breakdown and resorption.
+Pyrilinks- D is a urinary assessment for bone breakdown and resorption.
 It measures free deoxypyridinoline (DPD) which is associated with the collagen found in bone.
-It is specific marker of bone resorption and osteoclastic activity.
+It is a specific marker of bone resorption and osteoclastic activity.

 - Useful for: